 The variable “age” contains the value 22, this means that when we use the word “age” in our program, indirectly we will be using the value 22.

 If we do the operation “2*age” (2 multiplied by age) it will have a result of 44.

 Figure 2 shows variables that have been defined with confusing names.
 This happens very often when we want to solve things fast.
 It is important to choose representative names of the variables, because after a while we forget what we did and when we have to make changes it is difficult to understand.

 The variable “house” in figure 2 has the value “false”.
 This variable could have been used, for example, to know if a character is in his house and if it is true to restore his health.

 When putting a context it makes sense that “house” is false, this means that the character is not at home.
 However, it may take us a while to figure out what the function of the variable was.

 We can save the effort by simply defining the variable as for example “characterAtHome”.
-Now the name of the variable tells us its function!
+Now the name of the variable suggest us its function.

 Types of Variables in Programming